 - Historical fiction, à la Clavell and Michener

 - The Outlander TV series premieres on Starz in 2014

-The adventure began in 1991 with Diana Gabaldon’s first novel, Outlander, which became a wildly popular historical, sci-fi, adventure, romance, non-fiction, and fantasy series.
-Readers have been hanging on the edge of their seats ever since for the next thrilling installment of Claire and Jamie’s story.
-The seven book series has sold more than 20 million copies and has been published in 26 countries and 23 languages, worldwide.
+The adventure began in 1991 for Diana Gabaldon with her first novel, Outlander, which became a wildly popular historical, sci-fi, adventure, romance, non-fiction, and fantasy series.
+Readers have been on the edge of their seats ever since for the next thrilling installment of the story.
+The seven-book series has sold more than 20 million copies.
+It’s been published in 26 countries and 23 languages, worldwide.

 In the eighth and latest installment, Written in my Own Heart’s Blood, Jamie and Claire’s story continues as it follows Gabaldon’s characters through revolutionary Philadelphia and onto the battlefields, as Jamie makes a dramatic return to Claire’s side, a new army sweeps the city, and romance and violence brew.
-This enthralling adventure carries us through betrayal and redemption, death and danger, and through the perilous waves of a family’s loves and loyalties.
+This enthralling adventure carries us through betrayal and redemption, death and danger.
+It also takes us through the perilous waves of a family’s loves and loyalties.

-In addition to the Outlander Series Gabaldon has also written several books in a sub-series featuring Lord John Grey in the Lord John Series, a collection of short fiction, and a graphic novel titled The Exile.
+In addition to the Outlander Series Gabaldon has also written several books in a sub-series featuring Lord John Grey, a collection of short fiction, and a graphic novel titled The Exile.
 She is also working on a contemporary mystery series, set in Phoenix.
-Her book A Breath of Snow and Ashes, won a Quill Award and the Corinne International Book Prize.
+Her book A Breath of Snow and Ashes won a Quill Award and the Corinne International Book Prize.

 A TV series based on the Outlander series is currently filming and will premiere on Starz in 2014.

-The National Writers Series is pleased to present an evening in conversation with another one of America’s finest authors during the National Cherry Festival.
-Previous guests include Mitch Albom, Janet Evanovich, Mario Batali and Elmore Leonard.
+The National Writers Series is pleased to present a conversation with another of America’s finest authors at the National Cherry Festival.
+Previous guests include Mitch Albom, Janet Evanovich, and Elmore Leonard.